What is the CGEn HostSeq Project?

 Which participants are eligible for genome sequencing through the CGEn HostSeq project?

-All individuals with a positive SARS-Cov-2 test and enrolled in a research study with an REB consent that includes the required core elements for inclusion in the CGEn HostSeq Data Bank can be enrolled in the study.
+All individuals with an REB consent that includes the required core elements for inclusion in the CGEn HostSeq Data Bank can be enrolled in the study.

 How can I enrol participants into the CGEn HostSeq project?

 Investigators should enroll study participants in their own respective studies according to their institutional guidelines.

 Which consent forms do study participants need to sign?

 To be eligible for genome sequencing through this project, CGEn requires the following text to be included in an Investigator’s study consent form.